shipyardapp/Shipyard-Documentation/docs/reference/blueprints/blueprint-library/blueprint-library-overview.md

 In an effort to be transparent about how our Blueprints work, we open-source the code and make it available on our [GitHub](https://github.com/shipyardapp).
 The repositories are broken up by vendor and all end in `-blueprints`.
 If some functionality isn't working appropriately, you can open an issue in GitHub or submit a pull request with the proposed changes.

+## Free Blueprints
+A portion of our Blueprints are 100% free, never incurring [billable runtime](../../../faqs/plans/billable-runtime.md).
+These Blueprints are marked with "Trigger" in the name and are labeled in the application as "Free".

+For example, you may run a job on an external service like dbt Cloud, a process that could take multiple hours to finish.
+The majority of runtime in these instances is spent waiting for the external service to finish running the job, rather than actively processing data on our platform.
+Rather than charging customers for this "wait time", we choose to make these Blueprints free because the primary function is orchestrating the external service to run a job.

+Our definition of Free Blueprints is always evolving.
+If there's ever a Blueprint you feel meets this condition that isn't classified as free, please reach out to support.

 ## Structure of the Blueprint Library

 Blueprints are broken down into a few categories with core functionality that should be achieved.
-The following is a list of the integrations currently built out and the possible actions related to each category.
+The following is a list of the integrations currently built out and the common actions related to each category.

 ### Databases